 - Chop your onions and garlic.
 In a pan, add your olive oil, garlic, and onions and cook them over medium heat for about 5 minutes.

-- In the meantime, make your flax eggs by combining 2 tbsp of ground flax and 6 tbsp water.
+- In the meantime, make your flax eggs by combining 2 tablespoon of ground flax and 6 tablespoon water.
 Set aside.

 - Also ground your hemp seeds in a high speed blender.

 - Once the lentils are cooked, blend them in a blender along with your vegetable broth, onions, and garlic.

 - Add the lentil mixture to a large bowl.
 Add the flax egg, ground hemp, Italian herbs, nutritional yeast, and corn meal.

 - Add salt and pepper to taste.

 - Create 1.5 inch balls from your "ground meat" mixture and place them on the pan.